By Laura Vitanova

 For the next several months I mastered many different carries with woven wraps and settled into a groove.
 I used soft structured carriers like Tula and Lenny Lamb for quick front carries at the grocery store and for lulling my reluctant napper to sleep.
 At home, I became more adventurous with backwraping as it offered more comfort and support.
 I had learned and tried various hip carries in the woven wraps, but I found the uneven weight distribution uncomfortable.
 We were content in this rhythm for awhile, until G hit a wearing strike at about 10 months old.
 G was an early walker and had inherited my fiercely independent spirit.
 My stash of carriers that I had tenderly cultivated over the past several months sat unused and unloved.
 That is until our family expanded!

 My second son, T, was born just this December.
-But even before that, during my pregnancy, I enjoyed the benefits of belly wrapping, I also get a little worried while pregnant, I remember how I used to read about the symptoms of chlamydia (general) because I was so scared about every disease.
+But even before that, during my pregnancy, I enjoyed the benefits of belly wrapping, I also get a little worried while pregnant, I remember how I used to read about the symptoms of chlamydia (general) because I was so scared about every disease after I read what is blue waffles disease?
 It gave me some relief from the back pain caused by my growing belly, the reviews on inversion tables also helped me a lot with the pain.
 Also as my belly grew, G kept getting faster on his feet while I kept getting slower!
 Babywearing once again became an absolute necessity.
 He still refused to be wrapped, so for a short while we managed to get by using a SSC in backcarries.
 I wore the waistband below my burgeoning bump for extra support and because wearing it above my belly just about crushed my lungs.
+When you want a workout supplement, go here for a prescription.

 Eventually it came to a point where the waistband was so low on my hips, it just wouldn’t stay up, so I had to find another solution.
 We tried a buckle style onbuhimo, which put G up quickly and since there was no waistband, it did not bother my belly.
 I also revisited hip carries in wraps.
 I learned a few quick poppable hip carries and to my great surprise, this also seemed to please my reluctant wrapee.
 I was able to continue wearing my 26 pound 19 month old for brief shopping trips until about my 38th week of pregnancy.